SamirBou/TextMining/README.md

 Download the zip file from this link: https://anonfiles.com/P4f6qda9yf/data_zip

-Extra the "data" folder from within the zip to the root of the repo.
+Extract the "data" folder from within the zip to the root of the repo.
 After extracting the folder running the following scripts in this order.
     1. combinationScripts/decoyMerge.py
     2. combinationScripts/emailMerge.py
     3. combinationScripts/fileMerge.py